aivillage/village_website/content/posts/detecting-web-attacks-rnn.md

 expressions.

 From perspectives of WAFs, the attack types can be divided into time series-based and a single HTTP request/response-based.
-We consider only single requests.
-In this case we are able to detect the following attack:
+Our research focuses on detecting the latter type of attacks:
 - SQL Injection
 - Cross Site Scripting
 - XML External Entities Injection